-Clearfield High School's Bison Football program formally began in 1913.
-There have been twenty-four * head coaches since that time.
-The Bison's all-time record, as of the end of the 2011 campaign, is 523 wins, 448 losses
+head coaches since that time.
+The Bison's all-time record, as of the end of the 2019 campaign, is 602 wins,

 200 Wins